matthewgraybosch/newsboat-urls/README.md

 ## How to Contribute

-1. Fork the repository
+1. Fork the repository.
-2. Add your favorite RSS/Atom feed URLs with tags or add tags to existing feeds
+2. Add your favorite RSS/Atom feed URLs with tags or add tags to existing feeds.
-3. Commit
+3. Commit.
-4. File a pull request
+4. File a pull request.
 5. If I don't merge within a day, hit me up on [Mastodon](https://octodon.social/@starbreaker) and remind me.

+**Alternative for those unfamiliar with git and GitHub**

+1. Go to "Issues".
+It's between "Code" and "Pull Requests".
+2. Open a new issue.
+3. Add the RSS/Atom feed for your website/blog/podcast.
+4. Submit your issue.

 ## Rules for Contributors